SwethaAnish/Docker/README.md

 # Docker
 This Repository contains information about docker and its usage.
-It also contains small projects based on computer-vision and docker.
+It also contains small project based on computer-vision and docker.

 Download and Install Docker-Desktop from "https://www.docker.com/products/docker-desktop/"